githubkicadrepo/library/README.md

 library
 =======

 A Public Library for KiCad parts.
+Because making large IC's over and over again sucks : ).
 Please contribute!

 Each addition, whether to an existing library, or otherwise, must include a part + footprint.
 Please try to create schematic parts for IC's by grouping functional buses together.